Skip to content

 About

-The Greening platform is produced by The Lexicon with support from the World Food Programme.
-The World Food Programme is scaling resilience in the Tandou Valley and other communities across the five countries in the Sahel.
-The Resilience Monitoring and Measurement framework shows positive outcomes in ecological restoration, food and nutrition security, economic empowerment, access to social services, reduction of daily hardships, and social cohesion.
+The Greening platform is produced by The Lexicon with support from the World Food Programme, which scales resilience in the Tandou Valley and other communities across five countries in the Sahel.
+WFP’s Resilience Monitoring and Measurement framework shows positive outcomes in ecological restoration, food and nutrition security, economic empowerment, access to social services, reduction of daily hardships, and social cohesion.

 LEARN MORE